-- 1. Referral for small head circumference (HC) <10th %ile for GA: - HC < 1% ile for GA: referral to the Fetal diagnostic service (FDS) is indicated for evaluation and counselling for possible microcephaly.
-See notes below. - HC between the 1st and the 10th %ile for GA -small HC: - If isolated finding, a follow up to assess HC interval growth in 3-4 weeks is appropriate locally - Referral to BCW MFM is suggested if HC interval growth is reduced (ie less than 2 weeks growth over 4 weeks interval). - A referral to BCW FDS clinic is recommended for all non-isolated cases - Image and case review can be requested from BCW MFM when care provider is uncertain if there is isolated small HC - Small HC is considered an isolated finding when: - Routine fetal anatomical survey, including intracranial anatomy and amniotic fluid are reported as normal - Other biometric parameters measure within normal range: - AC > 10th %ile for GA - FL >1st %ile for GA specifically in the context of a normal HC, typically reflects moulding of the fetal head related to fetal position.
+1. Referral for small head circumference (HC) <10th %ile for GA by WHO fetal growth chart chart:

+- HC < 1% ile for GA: referral to the Fetal diagnostic service (FDS) is indicated for evaluation and counselling for possible microcephaly.
+See notes below. - HC between the 1st and the 10th %ile for GA -small HC: - If isolated finding, a follow up to assess HC interval growth in 3-4 weeks is appropriate locally - Referral to BCW MFM is suggested if HC interval growth is reduced (ie less than 2 weeks growth over 4 weeks interval). - o A referral to BCW FDS clinic is recommended for all non-isolated cases - Image and case review can be requested from BCW MFM when care provider is uncertain if there is isolated small HC - Small HC is considered an isolated finding when: - Routine fetal anatomical survey, including intracranial anatomy and amniotic fluid are reported as normal - o Other biometric parameters measure within normal range: - AC > 10th %ile for GA - FL >1st %ile for GA